slubold/slubold.github.io/index.md

 ## Teaching

 I have served as the TA for the following courses:
-- STAT/CSSS 567: Statistical analysis of social network data
+- STAT/CSSS 567: Statistical analysis of social network data (Autumn 2020).